headonn5/TQSlidingMenuSwift/README.md

 iOS Sliding Menu using Swift, based on the Gmail app using sliding menu

 ## Installation
-Drag TQSlidingMenuControllers folder (comprising of TQPresentationController.swift, TQBaseViewController.swift, TQMenuController.swift) to your app.
+Drag TQPresentationController.swift, TQBaseViewController.swift, TQMenuController.swift to your app.
 Extend your presenting view controllers from TQBaseViewController, and the menu view controller from TQMenuController That's it.
 Play with your Sliding Menu now!!!.